|Rare Book & Manuscript Library|

 This collection has no restrictions.

 This collection is located offsite.
-You will need to request this material from the Rare Book and Manuscript Library at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Terms Governing Use and Reproduction

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item (author and thesis title); Date; Department of History Master's Essays; Box and Folder (if known); University Archives, Rare Book & Manuscript Library, Columbia University in the City of New York.

 Columbia University Libraries, Rare Book and Manuscript Library

 This collection was processed by Emily Burns (CC 2017) and Kasey Broekema (CC 2020) in 2016-2017.

 Finding aid written by Joanna Rios February 2017.

 2019-05-20 EAD was imported spring 2019 as part of the ArchivesSpace Phase II migration.